 Solar System Types

 Solar system types designed to operate in conjunction with the utility company using an inverter to distribute electricity is called a Grid-Tied solar system.
-It functions kind of like a virtual battery.
+This type of system functions kind of like a battery and allows your home or business to be powered from energy from your solar system or the traditional utility grid.
 When your home or business produces more electricity than it needs, you earn credits towards your utility bill.
 The goal when building a system is to produce enough so that the credits cover as much of your bill as possible.
-These systems are best for most situations because of their affordability.
+Grid-tied solar systems are best for most situations because of their affordability.

 A solar system connected to the utility company but designed to keep crucial appliances, like refrigerators, energized if long periods of utility company blackouts occur.
-These systems can be more expensive because they require additional equipment that isn’t fully utilized unless the grid goes down.
-The systems are also usually not designed to power your whole house off of battery power, only a couple of isolated circuits that contain things like: refrigerator, freezer, internet, phone, etc..
+Grid-tied with battery backup systems can be more expensive because they are a more complex type of solar system and require additional equipment that isn’t fully utilized unless the grid goes down.
+These systems are also usually not designed to power your whole house off of battery power, only a couple of isolated circuits that contain things like: refrigerators, freezers, internet, phones, etc..
 Battery storage systems like Tesla Powerwall can be configured to be both partial and full backup solutions.

-A solar system designed to function completely independent of a utility company.
-These systems are typically not realistic if you have access to the grid.
-These systems require more equipment which usually need to be maintained and replaced more frequently.
-Systems like this are typically much more expensive than Grid-Tied and Grid-Tied with Battery Backup.
+A solar system designed to function completely independent of a utility company is also referred to as an off-grid solar system.
+These types of systems are typically not realistic if you have access to the grid.
+These systems require more equipment which usually needs to be maintained and replaced more frequently.
+While you won't have to worry about a monthly utility bill with an off-grid system, they are typically much more expensive than Grid-Tied and Grid-Tied with Battery Backup system types and may require a larger up-front investment.